Optimal Quoting under Adverse Selection and Price Reading: Conclusion

-Using perturbation analysis, we have found that the impact of informational risk can be split into two components: (i) a global component related to induced changes of the value function that applies to pricing for all clients, and (ii) an individual component that applies to specific tiers to mitigate their perceived informational risk.\\
+In this article, we have proposed a tractable stochastic optimal control framework that enables market makers to adjust their quotes to better account for informational risk arising from both price reading and adverse selection.
+Using perturbation analysis, we have found that the impact of informational risk can be split into two components: (i) a global component, related to induced changes in the value function, that applies to pricing for all clients, and (ii) a tier-specific component, aimed at mitigating the informational risk associated with each tier.

-In the presence of price reading, the market maker acts as if they were more risk averse when showing prices to their global franchise.
-At the same time, they reduce the informational content of their quotes shown to skew sniffers.
-The extent of skew reduction strongly depends on liquidity, specifically on the contribution of price readers to market maker's risk reduction.
-In particular, it is not beneficial to show skew to price readers with little liquidity contribution.\\
+In the presence of price reading, the global component leads the market maker to act as if they were more risk averse when showing prices to their global franchise.
+The tier-specific component pushes in the opposite direction for the tiers concerned, as the market maker reduces the informational content of the quotes shown to skew sniffers.
+Which of the two dominates depends on the contribution of price readers to the market maker's risk reduction: skew sniffers who trade actively still earn a significant skew, whereas those who trade infrequently see it substantially withdrawn.

-Optimal response to adverse selection depends on the relative shape of informed flow intensity and price impact functions.
-The market maker is able to become less risk averse for their global franchise when informed clients trade on long-term signals.
-Top-of-book prices for risk-reducing trades will be very attractive for informed clients.
-This is the cost the market maker is willing to pay to probe price direction for the benefit of a better risk management of their overall portfolio.
-On the contrary, adverse selection with sharp signals forces the market marker to be protective by showing defensive quotes even for risk-reducing trades with informed clients and behave as if they were more risk averse when it comes to their global franchise.
+The optimal response to adverse selection depends on the relative shape of the informed flow intensity and price impact functions.
+The market maker can become less risk averse for their global franchise when informed clients trade on long-term signals of the order of several dozen basis points to a few percentage points.
+Top-of-book prices for risk-reducing trades then become very attractive for these informed clients: this is the cost the market maker is willing to pay to improve the risk management of their overall portfolio.
+In contrast, adverse selection with sharp signals of a few basis points forces the market maker to act protectively, showing defensive quotes even for risk-reducing trades with informed clients and behaving as if they were more risk averse with their global franchise.